NCAR/GeoCAT/pages/roadmap.md

 ## 2.3.
 Scalability

 1. Dask (GeoCAT-comp & UXarray)
-   - Ensure compatibility & apply best practices (GepCAT-comp SIParCS internship)
+   - Ensure compatibility & apply best practices (GeoCAT-comp SIParCS internship)
      - Investigate the existing function implementations to check if they were implemented with Dask best practices